BrunoLula/profile_react_vite_deploy/README.md

+Pt-br
+Aqui esta um projeto que criei de uma pagina do meu perfil

+en
+Here is a project I created from a page on my profile

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.